 AI Product Manager

 Artificial intelligence (AI) is transforming the way we live and work.
 As AI technologies continue to advance, more and more companies are looking to integrate AI into their products and services.
 This has created a growing demand for AI product managers (PMs) who can lead the development and deployment of AI-powered products.
-In this guide, we'll explore what an AI Product Manager is, their role, what it takes to become an AI product manager, and how to succeed in this exciting and rapidly evolving field.
+In this guide, we'll explore what an AI Product Manager is, their role, what it takes to become an AI product manager, explore how AI is shaping the future of product management, and how to succeed in this exciting and rapidly evolving field.

 What is an AI Product Manager?